 If you want to run a successful nonprofit association board, management should be structured so that each board member has their own unique set of responsibilities.
 Board members behave like a governing body and form a board of directors.
 So, what are the positions on a board of directors for a nonprofit?
 At Boardable, we recognize the roles and responsibilities of a board of directors in corporate governance as being divided into four leadership categories: chairperson, vice-chair, secretary, and treasurer.
-You can learn more about a board of directors’ roles and responsibilities, or keep reading for more information about the role of a board of directors in nonprofit organization settings.
+You can learn more about the roles and responsibilities of board members, or keep reading for more information about the role of a board of directors in nonprofit organization settings.

 Besides the different leadership positions, you can also have multiple types of board of directors based on the model of board governance you decide to use.
 We have identified six main types of governance models: advisory, patron, cooperative, policy, community engagement, and hybrid.
 No matter which board model you choose, there are usually a few common best practices to keep in mind, as following them will help you maintain a proactive board.
 For example, you can regularly survey your board about its needs, keep job descriptions for the board up to date, form succession plans, and have a way, method, or system you can use to assess the success of your board as a whole.